Blood of Empire

-Blood of Empire is the third book in the flintlock fantasy trilogy Gods of Blood and Powder written by American author Brian McClellan.
+Blood of Empire is a fantasy novel by American author Brian McClellan, the third book in the flintlock fantasy trilogy Gods of Blood and Powder.
 It was published by Orbit Books on December 3, 2019.
 It is the sequel to Sins of Empire and Wrath of Empire.

 Plot

 Michel Bravis, a spy in the Dynize government, must go back to the capital city of Landfall to prevent the enemy of using the power of the unlocked Godstone.

 Ben Styke has invaded Dynize, but his fleet scattered in a storm and he is left with only twenty Mad Lancers.
 Violence is unavoidable.

 Her last battle against the Dynize has left Lady Vlora Flint powderblind and emotionally broken, but vengeance keeps her on her feet.
 She must ally politicians and lead the Adran army to defeat the greatest general under the Dynize flag.